-- 1) For the Academic and Research Phase exam, the MSc Research Coordinator nominates and the Examination Board appoints a separate Thesis Assessment Board (TAB) for each student.
+- For the Academic and Research Phase exam, the MSc Research Coordinator nominates and the Examination Board appoints a separate Thesis Assessment Board (TAB) for each student.
 The Thesis Assessment Board is, via the Programme Manager, accountable to the Examination Board. - a.
 Each Thesis Assessment Board has at least three: a Faculty ITC professor or associate professor in a relevant discipline (chair, who cannot be one of the supervisors), one of the supervisors, and an external examiner.
-The chair can decide to add a maximum of two other staff members of the Faculty ITC or JEP partners to the TAB if necessary.
-When the Examination Board has agreed upon the TAB composition, all TAB members have voting rights..
-The involved PhD candidate may be present as advisor.
-The MSc Research Coordinator should be present as procedural advisor. - b.
+When the Examination Board has agreed upon the TAB composition, all TAB members have voting rights.
+The involved PhD candidate may be present as adviser.
+The MSc Research Coordinator should be present as procedural adviser. - b.
+Supervisors appointed in a PAB remain eligible for membership of the TAB of the same student if their employment at the Faculty ITC terminated after their appointment in the PAB. - c.
 Preferably, the external Examiner comes from outside the Faculty ITC, often being an academic staff member of a university or a knowledge institute.
 In the remaining cases, the external Examiner comes from a scientific department of the Faculty ITC and has not played a major role in the students' Master's programme and research theme.
-External Examiners should not have been involved in the research of the student. - c.
-The Thesis Assessment Board is chaired by the Faculty ITC (associate) professor.
-In exceptional cases a new chair can be appointed from outside the TAB. - 2) Members of the TAB can be replaced in exceptional cases under the following conditions: - a.
-There has to be a valid reason that the TAB member cannot be present. - b.
-A maximum of one TAB member can be replaced. - 3) The role of the MSc Research coordinator as procedural advisor is to: - a.
-Observe if the procedure as stated in the instructions for the MSc Research exam is followed; - b.
-Observe if the marks given to students are consistent across students and are fair; - c.
-Bring in these observations in the TAB discussion. - 4) The MSc Research Coordinator can be replaced in his/her role as advisor: - a.
-When the MSc Research Coordinator has the role of supervisor. - b.
-In exceptional cases. - 5) The Academic and Research Phase exam consists of the assessment of the Thesis and the oral test that includes a presentation and defence.
-The oral test has a maximum duration of 45 minutes. - 6) The MSc Research Coordinator assigns a date for the oral test and informs the student at least two weeks in advance of this date.
+External Examiners should not have been involved in the research of the student.